lucifer-mrngzar/OS-A5-Process-Synchronization-using-xv6/README.md

 # 5. Building the System

-From the root of the xv6 source tree:
+From the xv6 source tree:

 ```bash
 make clean